insin/DOMBuilder/docs/index.rst

 workarounds for cross-browser issues and use the `traditional event registration model`_.

-.. versionchanged:: 1.3
-   jQuery was added as a dependency.

 .. versionchanged:: 1.4
    jQuery was made optional, with the caveat that cross-browser support will be less robust.